-There’s something magical about spending a few days in a 300-year old city that isn’t (a) in Europe or (b) on the East Coast of the United States.
-San Antonio – the seventh largest city in the U.S. and the second largest in Texas (after Houston) – turns 300 this year and is looking very good for its age.
+There’s something magical about spending a few days in a 300-year old city that isn’t (a) in Europe or (b) on the east coast of the United States.
+San Antonio is the seventh largest city in the U.S. and the second largest in Texas (after Houston) – and looks very good for its age.

-This year for Spring Break – rather than head to a beach where the weather still might be iffy in early April – we decided for something less traditional.
+This year for spring break – rather than head to a classic spring break destination where the weather still might be iffy in early April – we decided for something less traditional.
 None of us had been to San Antonio before (although it’s been on our list for nearly 20 years).
 After working a little magic with some miles and points accumulated over the last few months, this year we headed to Texas.

 Another colorful destination – mainly for food and shopping – is San Antonio’s Market Square.
 We visited on a weekday, mid-morning, and candidly it was pretty quiet and there wasn’t a lot going on.
 But we munched on some fresh churros and meandered through the shops.
 Next time we’ll make it back during an evening or on a weekend for a livelier experience.

 Early in our family travels we found out if we weren’t careful, we could miss a lot of cool things by hovering too close to the places that we initially became familiar with in a new city.
 We like to walk, aren’t big on taking cabs or Uber when we can take our time and see neighborhoods and the connecting points between sights.
 But the psychological pull of “that’s too far” is always there.

 So, we always try to find the high point – the tower, the bridge, the skyscraper – to get a top of the world view of where we are spending time.
 In San Antonio, that is the Tower of the Americas.